 Choose from a Variety of Teaching Methods

-Teaching effectiveness does not necessarily come from what the lecturer says, but from teachers who can identify which teaching techniques or approaches best enable their students to achieve the desired learning goals.
+Teaching effectiveness is not the same thing as being a great lecturer.
+Great teachers identify which teaching technique or approach is best suited for enabling their students to achieve the desired learning goals.

-Since your subject matter will generally be complex and your student population quite diverse, it might be appropriate to have a number of different teaching methods for your course.
+Since your subject matter will generally be complex and your student population quite diverse, it likely means that you should use a number of different teaching methods in the same course.

 If you want to get to know more about the pedagogy of teaching and learning in higher education, you can consult the Teaching Support Centre’s specialized book collection.

 If you would like some personalized advice do not hesitate to contact a teaching advisor from the Teaching Support Centre.

 Traditionally, teaching and learning in higher education has been defined by custom and practice.
 Lecturers may teach a given material in a particular way because that was the way their lecturers taught them the same material.
 Sometimes this has meant good practices being passed on from generation to generation.
 Sometimes it means that practices developed in one context or time period continue when they are no longer appropriate.

 A useful way of re-thinking a course is, instead of asking “what will I teach and how will I teach it?”, to ask “what will students learn, and how will they learn it?”
 For example, if you want students to be able to apply a particular concept in real-world settings, then they should have a chance to practice doing that.
 Starting with what students will be able to do at the end of the course enables you to define what students should do during the course.
 This in turn allows you to see what you will need to do during the course (that is, how you will teach), if you are to make sure that students are actually engaged in these learning activities.
 Exams can also be aligned with the learning goals and can be used to validate that students have achieved the goals which you set.